DeekshithaMunigala/BMI-Calculator/README.md

 ## Contributing

 Contributions are welcome!
-Please follow the [Contributing Guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments